 Five Conditions That Must All Be True

-Creating a trust is not just about signing a document.
-Arizona requires five specific elements to come together before a trust has any legal force.
+Creating a trust is not just about signing a trust document.
+The law requires five specific elements to come together before a trust has any legal force.
 Miss one, and the trust may not hold up when it matters most.
+This applies to both revocable trusts and irrevocable trusts.

 A trust is created only if all of the following are true: 1.
 The settlor has capacity to create a trust.
 2. The settlor indicates an intention to create the trust.
 3. The trust has a definite beneficiary or is: (a) A charitable trust. (b) A trust for the care of an animal, as provided in section 14-10408. (c) A trust for a noncharitable purpose, as provided in section 14-10409.
 4. The trustee has duties to perform.
 5. The same person is not the sole trustee and sole beneficiary.

 A.R.S. § 14-10402(A)Capacity means the settlor understands what they own, who their beneficiaries are, and what the trust is designed to do.
 Intention means more than a passing comment.
-The settlor must demonstrate a clear purpose to establish a trust arrangement, not simply hand assets to someone with informal instructions.
+The settlor must show a clear purpose to set up a trust arrangement, not simply hand assets to someone with informal instructions.

 What Makes a Beneficiary "Definite"

 A trust needs someone to benefit from it.
-Arizona takes a practical approach here.
-The beneficiary does not have to be identified by name at the time the trust is created, as long as they can be identified at some point in the future.
+The law takes a practical approach here.
+The beneficiary does not have to be named at the time the trust is created.
+They just need to be identifiable at some point in the future.

 A beneficiary is definite if the beneficiary can be ascertained now or in the future, subject to any applicable rule against perpetuities.

 A.R.S. § 14-10402(B)This flexibility allows trusts to name classes of beneficiaries, such as "my grandchildren," even if some have not been born yet.
 A trustee can also be given the power to select beneficiaries from an indefinite class.
-If that power is never exercised within a reasonable time, it lapses, and the property passes to whoever would have received it without the power.
+If that power is never used within a reasonable time, it lapses.
+The property then passes to whoever would have received it without the power.